 Program Educational Objectives & Student Outcomes

 The career and professional accomplishments our program is preparing graduates to achieve are as follows:

-The Department adopted and added to the list of educational outcome assessment as stipulated by ABET (Criterion 3, outcomes a through k).
+The Department adopted and added to the list of educational outcome assessment as stipulated by ABET (Criterion 3, Student Outcomes 1 through 7).
 Our Student Outcomes consist of the following:

 An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 An ability to communicate effectively with a range of audiences.